The History of Saint Bridget Parish Church and School

 Father Gunnoud retired in 2005 and was succeeded as pastor by Father Robert Ricciardi who had been Parochial Vicar for several years.
 As pastor, Father Ricciardi continued to minister to the parish with great care for all.
 When Father Ricciardi was called home to the Lord in November 2013, people far and wide mourned his passing.

-Father Romans has worked very hard to provide for our spiritual needs as well as he restored daily Mass for everyday of the week, added Eucharistic Adoration every Friday from 1-4p.m., added a weekly Mass on Fridays at 9AM for the school children which is open to all parishioners, added bible studies, book clubs, a new Prayer Shawl Ministry, a new Adult Education Program, a new Social Outreach Ministry, a new Youth Group and more.
+Father Romans has worked very hard to provide for our spiritual needs as well as he restored daily Mass for everyday of the week, added Eucharistic Adoration every Friday from 1-4p.m., added a weekly Mass on Fridays at 9AM for the school children which is open to all parishioners, added bible studies, book clubs, a new Prayer Shawl Ministry, a new Adult Education Program, a new Social Outreach Ministry, a new Youth Ministry and more.
 The parish is very much alive and always looking forward to welcoming new members.
 Since May of 2014, we have also seen opportunities for parishioners to assist in the ministry of our parish increase with the addition of a Parish Finance Council, a new Buildings and Grounds Committee, and a Children’s Choir.

-In 2014, Father Roberto McCarthy was assigned to assist Father Romans in his ministry at St Bridget Parish as our new Parochial Vicar.
+In 2014, Father Roberto McCarthy was assigned to assist Father Romans in his ministry at St. Bridget Parish as our new Parochial Vicar.
 Together these priests provided energetic new leadership for the parish as evidenced by the increased participation of parishioners in numerous new and revitalized ministries.

 In the summer of 2015, with the number of activities and programs increasing Father Romans sought a pastoral associate from a religious community.
 The Apostles of the Sacred Heart of Jesus assigned Sister Patricia Cigrand, ASCJ, as the new Pastoral Associate for Saint Bridget Parish.
 Sister Patricia brings with her years of experience in parish ministry and a unique ability to bring people of all ages together to grow in their faith.
 She indeed is a blessing among us.
+Sister Patricia has also brought new ministries to the life of our parish including the Parish Visitor’s Program and the Greeter’s Ministry.

 In June of 2016, we welcomed newly ordained Father Philip T. O’Neill as our new Parochial Vicar to replace Father McCarthy.
-Father O’Neill was ordained in May of 2016, and is no stranger to the Saint Bridget Parish Family as he served here his last summer prior to Ordination.
+Father O’Neill was ordained in May of 2016, and is no stranger to the Saint Bridget Parish Family as he served here the previous summer prior to Ordination.
 Father O’Neill brings a youthful spirit to his ministry as he embarks on the beginning of his priestly service among the people of our parish family.
 We feel blessed with his presence and look forward to this next chapter in our parish history.

 Today, approximately 175 years after that first Mass was celebrated in Cheshire, St Bridget Parish is firmly rooted in the lives of about 2,800 households and poised to grow and flourish in the years ahead.
 As the history of the parish shows, bringing the Joy of the Gospel to Cheshire and the surrounding communities in order to build up the Kingdom of the Lord continues to be the goal of our parish life.